Polymathing/Polymathing/README.md

 ### Howdy partner, I'm Maicon ✌️:man_technologist:

-:scientist::books: As a graduate student in Data Science and an AI aficionado, my raison d'être is to help people live a better life through technology!
-I've been working mainly on Machine Learning and Deep Learning projects, learning something new every day!
+:scientist::books: As a graduate student and programming aficionado, my raison d'être is to help people live a better life through technology!
+I've been working mainly on Machine Learning and Deep Learning projects.
+Currently I am learning HTML5, CSS and JavaScript!
 "Little by little a little becomes a lot!"

-🌎 Let's create a better world through AI, one bit at a time! =)

-Skills: PYTHON / ML / DEEP LEARNING / SQL / TEBLEAU

 Connect with me: